Matching while Learning: The model and the optimization problem

+A {\em matching policy} is what the platform uses to match jobs to workers.
+Informally, we model the following process.
+The operator knows, at any point in time, the history of each worker in the platform, and also knows the job arrival rates $\mu_j$ for $j \in \cS$.
+The matching policy of the platform decides how to match workers and jobs; in particular, it decides which job type each worker is assigned to, while respecting the capacity constraints on job types.

+With this intuition in mind, we now formally define a matching policy, and then define the platform's goal: to choose a matching policy that maximizes the long-run average rate of payoff generation.

 {\bf Worker history}.
-To define the state of the system and the resulting matching dynamics, we need the notion of a worker history.
-A {\em worker history} is a tuple $H_k = ((j_1, x_1), \ldots, (j_k, x_k))$, where $j_m$ is the job type this worker was matched to at her $m$-th time step in the system, for $1 \leq m \leq k$; and $x_m \in \{0, 1\}$ is the corresponding reward obtained.
-Note that since workers live for $N$ jobs, the histories will have $k = 0, \ldots, N-1$.
+To define the state of the system and the resulting matching dynamics, we need the notion of a worker history; informally, this is the full history of a given worker since her last regeneration.
+Formally, a {\em worker history of length $k$} is a tuple $H_k = ((j_1, r_1), \ldots, (j_k, r_k))$, where $j_{k'}$ is the job type this worker was matched to at her ${k'}$-th time step in the system since her last regeneration, for $1 \leq {k'} \leq k$; and $r_{k'} \in \{0, 1\}$ is the corresponding reward obtained.
+Note that since workers persist for $N$ jobs between regenerations, the histories will have lengths $k = 0, \ldots, N-1$.
+We use $H$ to denote a generic history.
 We let $\phi$ denote the empty history (for $k = 0$).
+We let $\cH = \cup_{k = 0}^{N-1}{(\cJ \times \{0,1\})^k}$ denote the set of possible histories.